Healthcare

 Company doctor

-Dentist & physical therapy
+Dentist & physiotherapy

 Flexible Human Services

-Pregnant in the Netherlands
+Pregnancy in the Netherlands

-Psychological and psychiatric assistance
+Psychological and psychiatric help

 Flexible Human Services